 - how to complete some original and novel formal proofs;

-- how to create your own valid arguments in English for
+- how to create your own valid arguments in English for novel claims;

 - Some examples of applications of logic to philosophical problems.